-• Burner does not ignite when following th he electronic ignition instructions in the " "Operation" section of this Owner's Manual. -- -- ---
+• Burner does not ignite when following the electronic ignition instructions in the "Operation" section of this Owner's Manu ot ignite when following the electronic ignition instructions in the "Operation" section n of this Owner's Manual. -- -- ---------------------------

 CAUSE SOLUTION There is a problem with gas flow.
 If the barbecue will not ignite, the first step is to determine if there is gas flowing to the burners.
 To check this, follow the instructions below for "Using a Match to Determine if there is Gas Flow to the Burners."
 If match lighting IS NOT successful , follow the gas flow troubleshooting suggestions on the next page.
 There is a problem with the electronic ignition system.
 If the barbecue will not ignite, the first step is to determine if there is gas flowing to the burners.
 To check this, follow the instructions below for "Using a Match to Determine if there is Gas Flow to the Burners."
 If match lighting IS successful , follow the instructions below for "Checking the Components of the Electronic Ignition System."